rafaelsouzaribeiro/go-chat-with-mqtt/README.md

+<h1>We are changing the way communication verifies whether users are online or offline.</h1>

 <p>Web chat with MQTT and Cassandra, including user registration, logged-in and logged-out users, and emoji support, implemented in Go, HTML, CSS, and JavaScript </p>
 <br/>
 <p>To create the keyspace and tables in Cassandra, just run the following Makefile commands in the project root:</p>